-Individual receipts exceeding the threshold were under-disclosed in the significant third party's 2021-22 annual disclosure return.
-Three amendments to individual receipts exceeding the \$14,500 threshold are required in order to ensure compliance with the Electoral Act.
-The relevant amendments are set out below.
+Individual receipts exceeding the threshold were under-disclosed in the significant third party's 2022-23 annual disclosure return.
+One amendment to individual receipts exceeding the \$15,200 threshold is required in order to ensure compliance with the Electoral Act.
+The relevant amendment is set out below.